CamelClarkson/Morphed-Face-Detector/README.md

 ```

 ## Citations
-If you use this software please cite our work and the databases the model was trained against
+If you use this software please cite our work (check the github link) and the databases the model was trained against with citation below
 ```bibtex
 @unknown{unknown,
 author = {Sarkar, Eklavya and Korshunov, Pavel and Colbois, Laurent and Marcel, Sébastien},